 Operating leases are included in operating lease right-of-use ("ROU") assets and operating lease liabilities in the consolidated balance sheets.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 The Company uses its incremental borrowing rate based on the information available at the commencement date to determine the present value of the lease payments.
-Operating lease expenses are recognized on a straight-line basis over the lease term.
-Exchange rate differences related to lease liabilities are recognized as incurred as financial income or expense.
-Several of the Company's leases include options to extend the lease.
+Operating lease expenses are recognized as incurred as financial income or expense.
+Several of the Company's lease include options to extend the lease.
 For purposes of calculating lease liabilities, lease terms include options to extend the lease when it is reasonably certain that the Company will exercise such options.
 The Company's lease agreements do not contain any material residual value guarantees.